In This Article

 Source: NJ Division of Taxation - Lottery and Gambling Winnings

-The 3% NJ Withholding on Casino and Racetrack Winnings
+When Does NJ Withhold 3% on Casino and Racetrack Winnings?

 NJ casinos and racetracks withhold 3% of certain reportable gambling winnings for NJ income tax.
 This applies to both residents and nonresidents.